 LIB Sharia Board is represented by the following:

-- Sheikh 'Abd al-Latif Derian, President of the Islamic Sharia Court, Secretary-General)
+- Sheikh 'Abd al-Latif Derian, MUFTI of Lebanese Republic, (Secretary-General)

-- Sheikh Hassan Awad, President of the Jaafari court, Vice President of the Secretary-General
+- Sheikh Hassan Awad, Vice President of the Secretary-General

 - Sheikh Khalil al-Mays, Mufti of Zahle and the Bekaa